AlinaGoaga/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Languages](#languages) | [Personal interests](#personal_interests) | [Linkedin profile](https://www.linkedin.com/in/alina-goaga-2a6618104/)

-Junior full-stack developer with twelve years experience in people and project management, embarking on a new adventure into the tech wold.
-Passionate about all things science and exploring how they work.
-Excited about using technology to create new experiences and make lives easier.
+Junior full-stack developer with twelve years experience in online research, embarking on a new adventure into the tech wold.

-I thrive in environments which focus on team work, growth and challenging the status quo.
+I combine a strong background in communication and project management, with technical skills and a passion for technology to create code that is clean, efficient and easily maintainable.

+In the previous positions I held, I have succesfully managed teams and looked after some of the company's biggest accounts, from market research agencies to consultancies and corporate clients.
+This has given me exposure to the wider business context which I am combining with the solid development fundamentals gained at Makers to become a better developer.

 <a name="skills"></a>
 ## Skills

+#### Fast, independent learner

+I am a quick, logical and systematic learner, and my technical skillset has been growing exponentially since joining Makers.
+During the first 8 weeks at Makers Academy, I was able to strengthen my Ruby and JavaScript programming abilities to the point where in week 9 I felt comfortable creating a Facebook clone with React as frontend using a Rails API for the backend.
+I've been exposed to multiple tools from testing frameworks like Rspec and Jasmine to continuous integration with Travis CI and deployment to production on Heroku.
+Every week we've been exposed to new challenges whether it was building my own testing framework or trying to create a single page app whilst having no prior knowledge of JavaScript.
+Throughout these I have continued to be resourceful and deliver on the recruirements whilst strying to follow SOLID principles.

 #### Communication